-The aim of this module is to prepare students to understand the role of genetics in disease, how genomic information can be utilised to elucidate disease mechanism and biology, and its role in personalised medicine.
-This module will serve as a foundation for those wishing to advance their careers within the NHS in genomic medicine.
+The aim of this microcredential is to prepare students to understand the role of genetics in disease, how genomic information can be utilised to elucidate disease mechanism and biology, and its role in personalised medicine.
+This microcredential will serve as a foundation for those wishing to advance their careers within the NHS in genomic medicine.

 - Structure and organisation of the human genome and genetic variation within it.

 - Overview of DNA replication, transcription and translation.